 Your child will need health insurance of their own (the first couple of hospital checkups will be covered under the mother’s insurance).

 In Germany, your child will be insured under his mother or father (Familienversicherung).
 This process is quite simple, but I cannot provide you with a specific application form to download as every insurance provider will have their own.
 All you need to do is call your health insurance provider and ask them to send you the application form to add your child to the insurance plan.
 If you are publically insured, your child will be added to your plan for free.
-If one of the parents is privately insured, the child will be added onto the private insurance for an additional fee.
+If one of the parents is privately insured, the child will be added to the private insurance for an additional fee.

-In order to apply for health insurance, you will need:
+To apply for health insurance, you will need:

 • A completed application form (ask your health insurance provider for the application)